Holographic superconductors at zero density: Analytic solution for the ground state

 \section{Analytic solution for the ground state}

 For future convenience, we define some terminologies.
 There are four U(1) gauge fields in STU supergravity in AdS$_4$ with charges $Q_{i}$.
 We call the system 3-charge black hole if $Q_1=Q_2=Q_3 =Q$ and $Q_4=0$; 2-charge black hole if $Q_1=Q_2 =Q$ and $Q_3=Q_4=0$; 1-charge black hole if $Q_1 =Q$ and $Q_2=Q_3=Q_4=0$.
 There are three U(1) gauge fields in STU supergravity in AdS$_5$ with charges $Q_{i}$.
 We call the system 2-charge black hole if $Q_1=Q_2 =Q$ and $Q_3=0$; 1-charge black hole if $Q_1 =Q$ and $Q_2=Q_3=0$.
 When all the charges are the same, the solution is the Reissner-Nordstr\"{o}m-AdS black hole.
-These solutions can be embedded in ten or eleven dimensions \cite{Cvetic:1999xp}, and are the simplest and most reliable solutions in the applications of the AdS/CFT correspondence.
+These black holes are asymptotically AdS solutions to Einstein-Maxwell-dilaton systems.
+They are the simplest and most reliable solutions in the applications of the AdS/CFT correspondence, as they can be embedded in ten or eleven dimensions \cite{Cvetic:1999xp}.
 We consider AdS$_4$ solutions in the following, and put AdS$_5$ solutions in appendix~\ref{sec:AdS5}.